Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 .

-From its inception, agents of CHAOS would conduct illegal surveillance and intelligence
+From its inception, agents of Operation CHAOS would conduct illegal surveillance and intelligence

 gathering of domestic citizens on a wide scale through breaches of privacy, group infiltration via